ABRSM: Qualifications

+Publications

 ABRSM published its first books in 1918 and its publishing department was first set up in 1921 and was designed to provide suitable music for examinations, performance editions of popular works and new instructional compositions.
 One of the original editors was Sir Donald Tovey, who wrote informative notes on the music which are still highly regarded today.
 ABRSM (Publishing) Ltd. was established as a separate company in 1985.

-ABRSM digital resources
+Digital resources

 Since 2009 ABRSM has produced several practice applications to support teachers and students: